Posted on October 29, 2018 by Dina Miller

 Photo: Visit South Bend

 If you’re looking to slow down the pace for a moment but still enjoy nature’s splendor, consider a stop in Elkhart County to visit the beautiful Quilt Gardens.
-Located in Goshen, this unique floral garden is planted in patterns inspired by the famous quilts produced in the region.
+These unique floral gardens are planted in patterns inspired by the famous quilts produced in the region.
 Between May 30th until October 1st, approximately one million fragrant flowers bloom to form the famous quilt patterns.
-After you’ve stopped to smell the flowers, consider a stop into Wedgwood Brewing Company, a pint-sized craft beer operation with tasty local beers and frequent live music.
+After you’ve stopped to smell the flowers, consider a stop into Iechyd Da Brewing Company, a northern Indiana brewpub with tasty local beers and frequent live music.

 Photo: Indiana’s Cool North